- Places to Explore

 - Fodor's Choice

 Ketchikan is famous for its colorful totem poles, rainy skies, steep-as-San Francisco streets, and lush island setting.
-Some 13,000 people call the town home, and, in summer cruise ships crowd the shoreline, floatplanes depart noisily for Misty Fiords National Monument, and salmon-laden commercial fishing boats motor through Tongass Narrows.
+Some 13,500 people call the town home, and, in the summer, cruise ships crowd the shoreline, floatplanes depart noisily for Misty Fiords National Monument, and salmon-laden commercial fishing boats motor through Tongass Narrows.
 In the last decade Ketchikan's rowdy, blue-collar heritage of logging and fishing has been softened by the loss of many timber-industry jobs and the dramatic rise of cruise-ship tourism.
 With some effort, though, visitors can still glimpse the rugged frontier spirit that once permeated this hardscrabble cannery town.
-Art lovers should beeline for this town.
-Ketchikan's arts community is very active.
+Art lovers should make a beeline for Ketchikan: the arts community here is very active.
 Travelers in search of the perfect piece of Alaska art will find an incredible range of pieces to choose from.

 The town is at the foot of 3,000-foot Deer Mountain, near the southeast corner of Revillagigedo (locals shorten it to Revilla) Island.
 Prior to the arrival of white miners and fishermen in 1885, the Tlingit used the site at the mouth of Ketchikan Creek as a summer fish camp.
 Gold discoveries just before the turn of the 20th century brought more immigrants, and valuable timber and commercial fishing resources spurred new industries.
 By the 1930s the town bragged that it was the "salmon-canning capital of the world."
 You will still find some of Southeast's best salmon fishing around here.